cathblatter/shurp2018/README.md

 Resources Project) study from 2018.
 More information about SHURP 2018 is available here: <https://shurp.unibas.ch/>

-The package is designed to work with data of the SHURP2018 study (not included here for data protection).
+The package is designed to only work with data of the SHURP2018 study (not included here for data protection).
 In case anyone spots inconsitencies in the code, suggestions are welcome.